capstone-engine/capstone-engine.github.io/testimonial.md

 >
 <p style="text-align: right"><i>Joshua Pitts, Tool: "The Backdoor Factory"</i></p>

 > And there is ...
 Capstone!
-Cool, lightweight, open-source, LLVM-based dissasembly engine for various architectures (x86, arm and many others!) and available to use in different languages like Python, Go, C++!
+Cool, lightweight, open-source, LLVM-based disassembly engine for various architectures (x86, arm and many others!) and available to use in different languages like Python, Go, C++!
 Its small size and high modularity makes it perfectly working in kernel as well!
 >
 > Its community is growing, and developers of Capstone provide great support!
 Thank you guys for providing great tool!
 >